Hyphen Punctuation Rules and Examples

 The hyphen helps to clarify meaning, create compound terms, and smoothly join words and numbers.
 It makes the relationship between words clear and helps the reader understand the writer’s intent.

-See also Question Mark Punctuation Rules and Examples
+See also Quotation Marks Punctuation Rules and Examples

 Summary